An Ancient Halloween in Nature – Samhain at the Scottish Crannog Centre

 On the shores of Loch Tay in Perthshire, Scotland, a chilling mist descended on the water as adults and children gathered round a woman with a foliage crown on her head, a sheepskin cape on her shoulders and a torch ablaze in her right hand.
-Our girls were dressed as the Addams Family’s Wednesday and as a witch.
+My girls were dressed as the Addams Family’s Wednesday and a witch.
 All around us, other kids waited as skeletons, zombies and the like.
-It was Halloween night but we were not celebrating Halloween – rather an ancient Scottish pagan ritual that later became Halloween.
-Samhain, the only Halloween in nature still celebrated.
+It was Halloween night, but we were not celebrating Halloween.
+Rather, we were gathered for an ancient Scottish pagan ritual that later became known as Halloween––Samhain, the only Halloween in nature still celebrated.

 With the moon barely emerging from the tree tops, all was pitch dark.
 My 7-year old clutched my hand.
 The blast of a horn split the night and silenced the crowd.
 Time to face our fears in the woods!
 In a joyous rumpus, we all entered the woods like wild things.
 These were the ancestral dark woods of Loch Tay where spirits lurked and ghosts hung from trees by barely two threads.
 Bring on Samhain, the Scottish pagan night when spirits roam the earth!

 “Watch your feet for roots,” the organizers had warned us.
 And they were right to do so.
 With absolutely no light on the forest floor, we navigated the damp path carefully so as not to trip on creeping roots or stumps.
 Around a switch in the path, a white ghost hung in a tree, soon followed by three carved pumpkins.
 This was as close to Halloween as the night ever got.

 The rest was much more primal, in a fascinating way.
 Down by the loch, we were all brought to a stop on the shore where a man in a feathered mask seemed to be guarding a big haystack.
 The sheepskin woman joined him with her torch and we all formed a circle around them.
 Clearly, something was up, but we weren’t sure what.